 This Official Statement contains "forward-looking statements."
 These forward-looking statements include statements about the City's projections and future plans and strategies, and other statements that are not historical in nature.
 These forward-looking statements are based on the current expectations of the City.
 When used in this Official Statement, the words "project," "estimate," "intend," "expect" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements involve future risks and uncertainties that could cause actual results and experience to differ materially from the anticipated results or other expectations expressed in forward-looking statements.
-These future risks and uncertainties include those discussed in the "BONDOWNERS' RISKS" section of this Official Statement.
+These future risks and uncertainties include but are not limited to those discussed in the "PLAN OF FINANCE," "SHORTFALL OF REVENUES," and "BONDOWNERS' RISKS" sections of this Official Statement.
 The City undertakes no obligation to update any forward-looking statements contained in this Official Statement to reflect future events or developments.